Mcameron-cdu/DAN-EXT-45/README.md

 ## Communication

-- Start an Issue titled: “Please read the README and check assignment files” so everyone sees the setup.
 - Use Issues to track work and progress.
 - Meeting notes or extra details can be added as comments in Issues or added as a simple NOTES.md file if needed.